 A time-series database (TSDB) is a database management system that is optimized to store, process, and analyze time-series data.

 Time-series data is a sequence of data points that represent the changes of a measurement or events over a time period.
 Each data point is always timestamped, and the sequence of data points is indexed or listed by timestamp.
-The data generated by sensors on industrial equipment, smart device, IT monitoring systems, and stock market trades are all examples of time-series data.
+The data generated by sensors on industrial equipment, smart devices, IT monitoring systems, and stock market trades are all examples of time-series data.

 It is possible to process time-series data with relational or NoSQL databases, but purpose-built time-series databases are optimized to handle the special characteristics of time-series data.
 This means that time-series databases are much more efficient in terms of ingestion rate, query latency, and data compression.
 In addition, time-series databases include special analytic functions and data management features so that you can develop applications more easily.